Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-2.md

 You may be surprised, but sadly it is not uncommon for even well-known apps - even some [mobile camera apps](https://www.youtube.com/watch?v=VLKvg8a6g4E) - to use stock photography for the app store listing.

-Now, for some apps I think that it is fine to use stock photography, such as photo editors, because there is nothing to say what camera took the image.
+Now, for some apps I think that it is fine to use stock photography, such as photo editors.
+There's nothing to say what camera took the image.

 However, for an app where the camera functionality is a big feature (or, *gasp* -the main feature!), the best way to showcase the app is by displaying images that it captured.
 Anything else would seem to be deceptive and/or misleading in my mind.

-Although using images that were actually captured with the app can mean that there isn't as much variety and/or it doesn't look as good, it does give the viewer an accurate idea of what to expect and thus keeps their expectations in line with reality.
+Although using images that were actually captured with the app can mean that there isn't as much variety and/or it doesn't look as good, it does give the viewer an accurate idea of what to expect.
+Thus, it keeps their expectations in-line with reality.

 ### Promotion and my social media strategy

-One idea which [@sundrycode](https://github.com/sundrycode) and a few others suggested, was to post timelapse videos captured with Velocity Lapse to inspire others to create their own.
-The thought was that maybe if the videos got popular enough, they would promote the app on their own.
-They also serve as real-life examples of what can be created with the app.
+One idea which [@sundrycode](https://github.com/sundrycode) and a few others suggested, was to post timelapse videos created with Velocity Lapse.

+The thought was that maybe if the videos got popular enough, they would promote the app and inspire others to create their own.
+They would also serve as real-life examples of what can be created with Velocity Lapse.

 So, I created a [Youtube channel](https://www.youtube.com/channel/UCenuOeODNjdVohMTvKv15fQ) and began posting time lapse videos there.
-I also created an [Instagram account](https://www.instagram.com/velocitylapseapp/) but it sat there unused for a few months, until I got around to making content to post there.
+I also created an [Instagram account](https://www.instagram.com/velocitylapseapp/), but it sat there unused for a few months, until I got around to making content to post there.

-In addition, I did quite a bit of posting on Reddit, replying to posts looking for a time lapse app.
+In addition, I did quite a bit of posting on Reddit.
+Mostly just replying to existing posts looking for a time lapse app.
 Since the OP was asking for time lapse apps and those viewing the post were likely looking as well, it was a good way to get some first users and help them find something they could use to create time lapses.

 All in all, this was a pretty good strategy looking back at the successes in both avenues.

-### User testing and UI refactoring
+### User testing and the interface refactoring loop

-After yet more user testing and feedback, I began a refactoring of the UI which at first primarily centered around the home view.
+After yet more user testing and feedback, I began a refactoring of the UI.
+At first, it primarily centered around the home view.

 The most useful method of conducting user testing that I have found is physically watching the test users use the app.
 I mean practically looking over their shoulder and writing down notes about their interaction.

-Getting face to face feedback, both positive and negative and seeing how people use the app in real life crushes some dreamy, false notions you can have as a developer/designer about how the app should work.
+Getting face-to-face feedback, both positive and negative and seeing how people use the app in real life crushes some dreamy, false notions you can have as a developer/designer about how the app should work.

 Getting this feedback at this point brought up some good ideas for improvements as well as confirmed some ideas that I was personally hesitant to implement (I'll admit).

-It was without doubt a popular request to add a gallery to view exported timelapse videos so I added it to the near future roadmap.
+It was without doubt a popular request to add a gallery to view exported videos, so I added it to the near future roadmap.
 I also moved the main call to action buttons to a more thumb friendly position and polished up various parts of the UI.

-#### Introducing the bottom nagivation bar
+#### Introduction of the bottom nagivation bar

-In order to better organize the new features such as importing a sequence of images as a project, I introduced a bottom navigation bar to divide Velocity Lapse's main functions into understandable categories.
-This proved to be a very good decision as later I was able to just drop in the Manual Capture mode once it was implemented.
+In order to better organize the new features such as importing a sequence of images as a project, I introduced a bottom navigation bar.
+It divided Velocity Lapse's main functions into three understandable categories.

 {{< figure src="/posts/journey-behind-velocity-lapse-2/bottom-navigation-bar.jpg" alt="Bottom navigation" caption="Introducing the bottom tab navigation" >}}

 ### The second open testing release

-With the new import images as a project feature and the UI refactor, I was eager to publish and roll out another release.
+With the new "import images as a project" feature and the UI refactor, I was eager to publish and roll out another release.

 Thankfully, by the time I had the release ready a week later, the Google Play app review went through and Velocity Lapse was finally published for public, early access.

 ### Third open testing release

-The third open testing release included the new tab navigation and import images as project feature which I submitted the same day.
+The third open testing release included the new tab navigation and the "import images as project" feature.

 I now felt like promoting a bit so I updated the website and replied to a few questions asking for time lapse app suggestions on Reddit.
-It turned out to be a good thing as over the next few months, a couple people found Velocity Lapse through my comment and gave positive feedback.
+It turned out to be a good thing as over the next few months, a couple of people found Velocity Lapse through my comment and gave feedback.

-### Focus on the things users care about
+### Focusing on the things users care about

 Listening and acting upon user feedback can be hard.
 For Velocity Lapse, the feedback was mainly concerning missing features.

 As a designer and developer that also has a tendency to be a pefectionist, it can be very easy to prioritize the things I care about (a clean, sleek interface and well-written code) rather than the things end users actually care about (like feature X or Y).

 I was reminded that tweaking the UI is great, but ultimately most users will accept the way that it is.
 They *will* care whether a certain feature is available and works.
-So, focus on features that meet the needs of the user.
+So, I need to focus on *functional* features that meet the needs of the user.

 Working on "fun" parts that I like is great, but if in the end users don't ever need it, then it is a waste of time.

 ### Adding Manual Capture mode

-The capture view with the interval setting and other features was great, however it didn't fulfill one required use-case that I had in mind from the beginning: time lapse captures over extended periods of time.
-Or, to put it differently: catering to those who would rather not leave their device while it is capturing.
+The capture view with the interval setting and other features was great, however it didn't fulfill one required use-case that I had in mind from the beginning: time lapse captures over *extended periods of time*.
+It would also catering to those who would rather not leave their device somewhere while it is capturing.

 {{< figure src="/posts/journey-behind-velocity-lapse-2/manual-capture-view.jpg" alt="Manual capture view" caption="The manual capture view in v0.0.4+6" >}}

-In order to cover all bases, I added a Manual Capture mode which is a camera screen with an overlay of the previous image and an indicator telling when the last image was captured.
-This was simple enough to do, but it still took time to differentiate the project UI from the normal timelapse capture mode and design and develop the special interface for it.
+I named this mode, the Manual Capture mode.
+It includes a camera view with an overlay of the previous image and an indicator telling when the last image was captured.

+This was simple enough to implement, but it still took time to differentiate the project UI from the normal Timelapse capture mode and develop the special interface for it.

 ### First submitted feedback

-After nine versions released into early access, I felt more confident about the app as it had come aways since the first version, going from a barely useable app to an app I actually wanted and enjoyed using almost everyday.
+After nine versions released into early access, I felt more confident about Velocity Lapse.
+It had come aways since the first version, going from a barely useable app to an app I actually wanted and enjoyed using almost everyday.

-At this point, I updated the velocitylapse.com landing page to better showcase the app and allow people to download it on Google Play.
+At this point, I updated the website landing page to better showcase the app and direct visitors to Google Play.

 Not long after, I received the first externally submitted feedback on Velocity Lapse.
 It included a crash report and a few suggestions on how to make the import images as projects feature more user-friendly.

 ### Monitizing the app

 If I was creating a free app, the main work would be complete.
 However, because this is an app with IAPs (in-app purchases), it required the steps to integrate with Google Play billing.
-This turned out to be one of more challenging parts of creating Velocity Lapse.
+This turned out to be one of more challenging parts of creating Velocity Lapse thus far.

 #### The question of app monitization

 There was one thing I was not confident about, and that is what features to have as in-app purchases for the PRO version.

-For the time being, I settled upon having the free version limited in the following ways:
+I settled upon having the free version limited in the following ways:

 ###### FREE VERSION